 By the end of 1947 Grané was back with Láurenz and stayed with him for the next six years or so.
 From our point of view, five years of silence now follow because the orchestra didn’t record anything from 1948 to 1951.
 Written history, however, tells that they were appearing at Marabú and La Enramada and on LR3 Radio Belgrano.

 When Láurenz started recording with Pathé, the first numbers were Quejas de bandoneon, a popular classic, and Cuando me entrés a fallar by José María Aguilar and Celedonio Flores.
-Unfortunately the sound quality of the preserved Pathé records is poor.
+Unfortunately the sound quality of available Pathé transfers is not very good.
 The singer is Alfredo Del Río.

 We can hear that things are not how they used to be.
 The arrangement is nice, but it is hard to say if it is by Grané at all.
 We can hear a sharp bandoneon marcato, which Grané has avoided so far.
 Strong piano arrastres are missing, and instead, the left hand plays legato bass, a feature that many pianists adopted from Orlando Goñi.
 Violin pizzicatos are also unknown in this arrangement.
 Perhaps the arranger is Grané after all because who else could it be?
 Maybe he just had to adapt to requirements set from outside.